D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes

 where $\sigma(\cdot)$ denotes the sigmoid function and $\mathcal D_{\text{all}}$ denotes the set of all pixels.

-\paragrapht{Optical flow head.} For accurate optical flow estimation, we incorporate an additional flow head built on the RAFT architecture~\cite{teed2020raft}.
-Inspired by insights from ZeroCo~\cite{an2024cross}, our flow head utilizes cross-attention maps rather than conventional 4D correlation volumes.
-Empirically, we find that this helps to further enhances the accuracy of estiamted flow maps.
-We train this head using the Mixture-of-Laplace loss~\cite{wang2024sea} as the supervision signal.
+\paragrapht{Optical flow head.}To accurately estimate optical flow, we incorporate an additional head based on the RAFT architecture~\cite{teed2020raft}.
+Inspired by recent findings from ZeroCo~\cite{an2024cross}, our flow head utilizes cross-attention maps instead of traditional 4D correlation volumes.
+The optical flow head is supervised using the Mixture-of-Laplace loss~\cite{wang2024sea}.